george-labs/george-backend-hiring/docs/assumptions.md

  - Single round pass: one prompt - one result, no repeating
  - The input is not separated by new lines

+## Iteration 2
+ - stopwords.txt is a file within classpath